KrisGoorhuis/pleo-space-rockets/README.md

 For example, useParams() from react-routerDom and useSWR() are now receiving types

 The types associated with data returned from spacexdata.com were built with a little bit of `typeof` cheating.
 The launch pad object in particular is huge, so converting it to a hard type by hand would take a fair bit of time.
+I'd do this for production, but this method came with bonus overlap with testing.

-framer-motion, which came with the Chakra update, required a webpack config update.
-The following was added to the rules in node_modules\react-scripts\config\webpack.config.js:
+`framer-motion`, which came with the Chakra update, required a webpack config update relating to a `.mjs` file.
+Frustratingly, the following needed to be re-added to the rules in node_modules\react-scripts\config\webpack.config.js several times:

    {
       type: 'javascript/auto',